Ferrum-Sidereum/Ferrum-Sidereum/README.md

 ### Currently building

 - **Sentinel** — secret management and access controls for AI agents.
-- **mist** — an LLM proxy with API key rotation and a web dashboard.
+- **Mist** — an LLM proxy with API key rotation and a web dashboard.
-- **Agent workflows** — experiments with tool use, approvals, and execution traces.

 </td>
 <td width="38%" align="center" valign="top">